Eco-Compute/eco-compute.io/content/english/helpers.md

 <!-- ─────────────────────── Code of Conduct ────────────────────── -->
 ## Code of Conduct

-All Angels are expected to follow the [ecoCompute Code of Conduct](/code-of-conduct).
-Harassment or discrimination of any kind will not be tolerated.
+All Angels are expected to follow the [ecoCompute Code of Conduct](/code-of-conduct)!

 ---